Name – Dr. Ranjit Singh

 Where have you been born and raised?

 I was born in a middle-class family in Patiala.
 I have done my schooling from Government Senior Secondary School, Fatehgarh Sahib till 10th.
-I have completed my 12th from Modi College, Patiala.
+Later, I have completed my 12th from Modi College, Patiala.
 I have done my graduation and post-graduation from Government Medical School, Patiala.

 What is your family background?
 Who all had the most influence on you and how?